KrystofJan/kratos-gym/README.md

 npm run dev
 ```
 At this point you should be able to visit `http://localhost:5173/` and be on the site, you can access the api `http://localhost:7000`.

+## Data

+There are data to showcase the functionality of the system already in the setup sql script.
+There are 30 machines, 12 exercise categories, 50 exercise types (exercises you can do on the machines), and multiple reservations.

+### Accounts

+#### Admin (Employee)
+- username: "admin"
+- password: "SuperSecretPassword123."

+#### Trainer

+- username: "trainer01"
+- password: "SuperSecretTrainerPassword123."

+#### Customers

+__Customer01__
+- username: "customer01"
+- password: "SuperSecretCustomerPassword123."

+__Customer02__
+- username: "customer02"
+- password: "SuperSecretCustomerPassword123."

+### Reservations

+There are 3 reservations, which are done for different machines.
+All of these are done by the same account (**customer01**), and are happening on the same date (**May 25th, 2026**).

+Here are the reservation plans with their time windows:

+#### Plan name: PPL - Push

+- Focus Categories: Chest, Shoulders, Biceps
+- Time Block: 09:00 – 09:37
+- Machines used:
+  - Bench Press – 09:00 to 09:08 (Chest)
+  - Cable Machine – 09:08 to 09:14 (Chest/Biceps)
+  - Dumbbells – 09:14 to 09:19 (Biceps/Shoulders)
+  - Incline Press Machine – 09:19 to 09:26 (Upper Chest)
+  - Pec Deck – 09:26 to 09:31 (Inner Chest)
+  - Shoulder Press Machine – 09:31 to 09:37 (Deltoids)

+#### Plan name: PPL - Pull

+- Focus Categories: Back, Triceps, Shoulders
+- Time Block: 11:00 – 11:29
+- Machines used:
+  - Dip Station – 11:00 to 11:05 (Triceps, Shoulders)
+  - Dumbbells – 11:05 to 11:10 (Accessory lifts)
+  - Kettlebells – 11:10 to 11:15 (Accessory/back)
+  - Tricep Pushdown Station – 11:15 to 11:20 (Triceps)
+  - Smith Machine – 11:20 to 11:29 (Pulling variations, rows, etc.)

+#### Plan name: PPL - Legs

+- Focus Categories: Legs, Cardio
+- Time Block: 13:00 – 13:47
+- Machines used:
+  - Squat Rack – 13:00 to 13:10 (Barbell Squats)
+  - Hack Squat Machine – 13:10 to 13:19 (Quad-dominant leg press)
+  - Leg Press – 13:19 to 13:27 (Glutes, hamstrings, quads)
+  - Leg Extension Machine – 13:27 to 13:32 (Isolated quad work)
+  - Treadmill – 13:32 to 13:47 (Cardio/leg burnout)